debops/debops/INSTALL.rst

 .. code-block:: console

-   pip install debops[ansible]
+   pip3 install debops[ansible]

 Or, to install only DebOps without Ansible (for example, you want to use the Ansible from outside of the environment), you can execute the command:

 .. code-block:: console

-   pip install debops
+   pip3 install debops

 To exit the current Python virtual environment, you can run the command: